List of Billboard number-one dance songs of 2013

-These are the Billboard magazine's number-one dance songs of 2013 on the Dance Club Songs, the Dance Singles Sales, and the Dance/Mix Show Airplay.
-The Hot Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
+Billboard magazine compiled the top-performing dance songs in the United States during 2013 on three main charts: the Dance/Electronic Songs, the Dance Club Songs, and the Dance/Mix Show Airplay.
+The Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
 The Dance/Mix Show Airplay was first published in 2003, ranking the songs based on dance radio airplay and mix-show plays on top 40 radio and select rhythmic radio as measured by Mediabase.
+Premiered on January 26, 2013, the Dance/Electronic Songs is a multi-metric chart ranking songs based on streaming, sales, and airplay from radio stations of all formats.